 Launching sites in international markets doesn't always mean those sites should be hosted by servers in those markets.
 In many cases, that isn't possible due to local infrastructure limitations.
 It's also often unnecessary: latency issues are uncommon when using robust solutions that can smartly distribute server loads across larger regions (such as Europe).

 The result?
 As Ashley Erumsely , Senior Direcor of Solutions Engineering for MotionPoint, explains: "The system functions at optimum speed, which is great.
 But there's also an on-going component to this.
 Observation and care over time can help identify optimizations to ensure load time is decreased, and site functionality remains intact."

 The Internet and e-commerce have ushered in an era of untold changes in cross-border conversation, culture and consumption.
-According to Bongo International, a provider of international despatch services for businesses, savvy companies that ship overseas show an average increase in sales of nearly 15% when independent e-commerce businesses gain access to foreign markets.
+According to Asendia, a provider of international shipping services for businesses, companies that ship overseas show an average increase in sales of nearly 15% when independent e-commerce businesses gain access to foreign markets.

 In the end, governments and bureaucracies have the final say in the flow of most cross-border commerce.
 Your company will need to "play nice" with international import regulations, tariffs, taxes and other nuances.
 (This includes despatch prohibited and restricted items, which vary from country to country.)
 Your organisation must abide by export laws, too; some governments simply won't permit companies to legally ship to specific countries.

 Further, some international markets are infamous for local corruption, supporting terrorism, or are in a locale that's prone to natural disasters.
 These things and more can threaten reliable international e-commerce transactions and delivery.